Charter

 Agency or Official to Whom the Committee Reports

-The Board will advise, consult with, and make recommendations to the NIH Director and CEO of the NIH Clinical Center.
+The Board will advise, consult with, and make recommendations to the NIH Director (or designee) and CEO of the NIH Clinical Center.

 Support